aodin/sol/postgres/README.md

     SOL_TEST_POSTGRES="host=localhost port=5432 dbname=sol_test user=postgres password=secret sslmode=disable" go test

-If the environmental variable is not given, it will default to a [Travis CI](https://docs.travis-ci.com/user/database-setup/#PostgreSQL) connection string, which will likely panic on your local system.
+If the environmental variable is empty, the test will default to a [Travis CI](https://docs.travis-ci.com/user/database-setup/#PostgreSQL) connection string, which will likely panic on your local system.

 #### Docker